AlexBergDev/alexbergdev/README.md

 Quick facts about me:

 - 💻 I'm a Front-End developer.
-- 🎓 Soon to be software engineering student.
+- 🎓 Student at Noroff.
-- 💾 Starting to learn Back-End in August.
 - 🏔️ Living in the beautiful north of Norway.
 - ⛷ I love cross-country skiing and hiking in the mountains.
 - 🗺️ Born and raised in the small country of Luxembourg.